Unemployment rates down in all metro areas around Illinois; Jobs up in Peoria, Bloomington - NewsBreak

 Football rivals and community come together to help family of 6 injured in car crash

-WOODFORD COUNTY (Heart of Illinois ABC) - From rival teams to an entire region, thousands of dollars have already been raised for a Woodford County family after a Saturday car crash.
+WOODFORD COUNTY (25 News Now) - From rival teams to an entire region, thousands of dollars have already been raised for a Woodford County family after a Saturday car crash.
 State police are investigating the deadly accident.
-Now, a family is recovering after they were all sent to the...
+Now, a family is recovering after they were all sent to the hospital.

 YOU MAY ALSO LIKE